glennjones/microformat-shiv/test/README.md

 Pulling [microfomats test suite](https://github.com/microformats/tests) updates
 -------------------------------------------------------------------------------
-There is a script to pull updated from microfomats test suite and rebuild all the test files.
+There is a script to pull updated test files from the microfomats test suite and rebuild them for this project.

 ```sh
     $ node update-tests
 ```

-Within this file you can configure the github repo you pull from so forks of [microfomats test suite](https://github.com/microformats/tests) can also be used.
+Within this file you can configure the GitHub repo you pull from.
+So forks of [microfomats test suite](https://github.com/microformats/tests) can also be used.

-Exernal links
+External links
 -------------

 * https://travis-ci.org/glennjones/microformat-shiv